marchon/esrs_api/sam/basics.md

 nav: basics
 ---

+## NOTE: This documentation refers to SAM - this should be a model for future documentation

 ### API basics

 The SAM API is a GET API which has one operation.
 The operation will retrieve an entity's public information.
 Its endpoint is ```https://api.data.gov/sam/v1/registrations/```.